-- 3 Tbsp. of Bell’s Seasoning (or make your own seasoning by combining a blend of oregano, sage, marjoram and rosemary)
+- 3 Tbsp. of Bell’s Seasoning (or make your own seasoning by combining oregano, sage, marjoram and rosemary)

 - Salt and pepper, to taste

-- Dice up the gluten-free bread.
-Place them on a baking sheet and let stand for several hours, uncovered, to dry and become crusty.
+- Several hours before starting the recipe, dice up the gluten-free bread.
+Place it on a baking sheet and let stand for several hours, uncovered, to dry and become crusty.

 - In a large nonstick skillet over medium heat, toast the fennel seeds until fragrant, about 4-5 minutes.
 Place in a bowl, and set aside.

-- Next increase heat to medium-high and add the sausage to the skillet.
+- Increase heat to medium-high and add the sausage to the skillet.
 Cook the sausage until it is browned.
 While cooking, break up the sausage with a wooden spoon to make it crumbly.
-Drain the sausage and to a large bowl.
+Drain the sausage and remove the sausage to a large bowl.

 - Keeping the skillet over medium high heat, add the butter to the drippings in the skillet.
-Next add the chopped fennel bulb, leeks, onions, and carrots sauté until leeks and onions are brown and soft – or for about 20 minutes.
+Add the chopped fennel bulb, leeks, onions, and carrots and sauté until leeks and onions are brown and soft, around 20 minutes.

-- Next add the gluten-free bread cubes and chicken broth into sausage-vegetable mixture, and then mix in the beaten eggs.
+- Add the gluten-free bread cubes and chicken broth into sausage-vegetable mixture, and then mix in the beaten eggs.

 - Transfer stuffing to a greased 13’ x 9’ x 2” glass baking dish or casserole pan.
-Take a large piece of tinfoil, large enough to cover the baking dish, and butter.
-Cover the dish (buttered side down) with the tin foil, and cook in the preheated oven for about 40 minutes, or until the stuffing is heated through.
+Take a large piece of tinfoil and butter.
+Cover the dish (buttered side down) with the tinfoil, and cook for about 40 minutes, or until the stuffing is heated through.